South Florida NASA astronaut answers students’ questions from International Space Station

 He graduated from Miami Sunset Senior High and is currently on track to break the record for the longest single flight mission by a U.S. astronaut.

 “What are the benefits of doing medical research instead of doing them on Earth?”
-Fernanda said .
+Fernanda asked.

 Rubio also shed some light on physical fitness.

 “You have to be in good shape to be selected as an astronaut, so what exercises can you do to stay in good shape while on the International Space Station?”
-Ford said.
+Ford asked.

 He showed the kids how they do resistance training.

-“We also have a treadmill, but like I said, anytime you move up here, you tend to bounce a lot, and to keep us down on the treadmill, we use a harness and really strong bungees to keep us clipped to the frame of the treadmill, and as we run, that harness and bungee keeps us grounded, and we’re able to get a really good workout there too,” Rubio said.
+“We also have a treadmill, but like I said, anytime you move up here, you tend to bounce a lot, and to keep us down on the treadmill, we use a harness and really strong bungees to keep us clipped to the frame of the treadmill,” Rubio said, “and as we run, that harness and bungee keeps us grounded, and we’re able to get a really good workout there. too.”

-Rubio is the first NASA astronaut of Salvadorian heritage to fly to space.
+Rubio is the first NASA astronaut of Salvadoran heritage to fly to space.

 When he comes back to Earth, Rubio will have logged 371 days in orbit.